Defer Scripts Until They Are Needed

 Defer scripts until they are needed

-To add scripts to the page after page load we will need a small script that does this for us.
+To add scripts to the page after page load we need a small function that creates a script element and appends it to the document head.

 function injectScript(scriptUrl, callback) {